 • Be aware of the expense ratios for any mutual funds (don't give up more of your money than you need to!).

-• Know and track your expenses and cash flow regularly (before and after retirement).
+• Know and track your expenses, cash flow, and goals annually (before and after retirement).
+Adjust as needed.

-• Be prepared to pay taxes on distributions from tax-deferred retirement funds (and possibly a portion of Social Security benefits as well, depending on your total income).
+• Be prepared to pay taxes on distributions from tax-deferred retirement funds (and possibly on a portion of Social Security benefits, depending on your total income).

-• Carefully consider the most efficient strategy for using various funds (cash, taxable investments, retirement savings, etc.).
-It's often most advantageous to use a mixture of fund types in any given year rather than just one type at a time in order to minimize taxes (see our 5/1/19 blog post for more information).
+• Carefully consider the most efficient strategy for using various funds (cash, taxable investments, retirement savings, etc.) to pay expenses.
+It's often most advantageous to use a mixture of fund types in any given year rather than just one type at a time in order to minimize taxes.

 Retirement planning is not as arduous as some make it out to be, and it's more than worth a few hours of your time to set it up properly.
-It's mostly common sense combined with a realistic outlook of what is likely to happen/change in the future.
+It is mostly common sense combined with a realistic outlook of what is likely to happen/change in the future.
 No crystal ball needed, just careful forethought.
 If you have "x", earn "x", and spend "x", with a little variation of earnings and spending in any given year (be conservative, not optimistic), "y" will be the outcome.
-Adjust your savings and expenses until you are happy with the long term outcome.
+Adjust your savings and expenses until you are happy with the long-term result.